Erika Jayne Reportedly Downsizes To $1.5 Million Pad Amid Tom Girardi Divorce

 Erika Jayne has reportedly moved to a much smaller home amid her divorce from power attorney Tom Girardi.

-After announcing her decision to end her 21-year marriage in November, the Real Housewives of Beverly Hills star, 49, quietly moved from the mansion she shared with her ex into a more modest Los Angeles pad, according to People.
+After announcing her decision to end her 21-year marriage in November, The Real Housewives of Beverly Hills star, 49, quietly moved from the mansion she shared with her ex into a more modest Los Angeles pad, according to People.

 A source told the outlet that the singer has been living in the new house for ” a while” and has “made it her own space and loves it.”

 Erika’s new pad is a 2000-square-foot, Spanish-style home that features three bedrooms, two baths, a gourmet kitchen with a breakfast nook, a garden patio, and black bottom pool outside of the master bedroom.
-It was last valued at $1.5 million and is described as “charming,” which is a much different word than her former over-the-top house would be described with.
+It was last valued at $1.5 million and is described as “charming,” which is a much different word than some would use when discussing her former over-the-top house.

-Fans know that Tom and Erika’s Pasadena estate features a grand foyer with a spiral staircase, two dining rooms, a massive walk-in closet with built-in storage for designer clothes, shoes, and jewelry, and even its own chapel.
+Fans know that Tom and Erika’s Pasadena estate features a grand foyer with a spiral staircase; two dining rooms; a massive walk-in closet with built-in storage for designer clothes, shoes, and jewelry; and its own chapel.

-Erika once showed off her lavish home to Pasadena magazine, as she noted that she and her husband renovated it to restore it to its show-stopping 1920s grandeur.
+Erika once showed off her lavish home to Pasadena magazine, as she noted she and her husband renovated it to restore it to its show-stopping 1920s grandeur.

 “We wanted to give the girl her dignity back,” Erika said.
 “Downstairs was a restoration, upstairs was a remodel.
 I was inspired by Pasadena and what it was at that time, and I really wanted to keep the feel of the ’20s.
 I wasn’t going to put some modern twist on it.”